-the young of the dog, or of the wolf, bear, lion, tiger, seal, etc.
+the young of a carnivore, as a dog, bear, lion, seal, etc.

 - any of a series of longitudinal projections or ridges on the barrel of a capstan, windlass, etc.

 - any of the teeth of a sprocket wheel.

 (of a female dog, lion, etc.) to give birth to (young).